 - Completion of secondary school is usually required.

 - Certification is available in BC but not required

 This is not a regulated profession in BC

-Once you complete the apprenticeship program and successfully pass the Interprovincial Red Seal exam (the final exam for this trade), you become certified as a welder.
-You also receive the Red Seal endorsement, which allows you to work as a welder anywhere in Canada.
+Individuals completing the apprenticeship program are qualified to take the Interprovincial Red Seal exam (the final exam for this trade).
+If successfully passed, you receive the Red Seal endorsement, which allows you to work as a welder anywhere in Canada.
 An optional Multi-Process Alloy Welding (MPAW) endorsement is also available.